Tonsillitis in Children

 What causes tonsillitis?

 Tonsillitis may be caused by a bacterial or a viral infection.
-Viruses that cause a cold or the flu may cause viral tonsillitis in children.
-A virus that causes mononucleosis (mono) may also lead to tonsillitis.
-Group A streptococcus is the most common type of bacteria that cause tonsillitis.
-It also causes strep throat.
 Tonsillitis can spread from an infected person to others through coughing, sneezing, or touching.
 The germs can spread through kissing or sharing food and drinks.
 Germs spread easily in schools and daycare centers and between family members at home.

 What are the signs and symptoms of tonsillitis?